 Can you plug a run-flat tire?

 A run-flat tire can be repaired only if you do not drive on a flat tire.
 If you drive on a run-flat tire that has lost air, the tire should be replaced and not plugged in.

 How much to plug a flat tire?

 The average cost to plug a tire is between $15 and $30.
 Some tire shops do not offer this service.
 Instead, they remove the tire and patch it from the inside.

 Where can I fix a flat tire?

-Tire shops such as NTB National Tire, Pep Boys, Mr. Tire, Discount Tire stores will fix your flat tire.
-Note that a tire shop, will remove the tire and patch it.
+Tire shops such as NTB National Tire, Pep Boys, Mr. Tire, and Discount Tire stores will fix your flat tire.
+Note that a tire shop will remove the tire and patch it.
 It is rare for a tire shop to use this method to fix a flat tire.